V01Ddev/v01d.dev/hugo_src/content/how-I-made-this-blog.md

 </nav>
 {{< /highlight >}}

 - In \_defaults, home.html defines the blog page.
-I included a summery of every post and the date that it was published:
+I included a summary of every post and the date that it was published:
 {{< highlight go-template "linenos=inline" >}}
 {{ define 'main' }}
   {{ .Content }}